 Greenpoint- Meetings at Wild Was Mama, (272 Driggs Ave.
 Brooklyn, NY 11222): $5 suggested space donation.
 Next meeting TBD - please check back for updates!

 DUMBO - Meetings at Baby DUMBO at Trunk (68 Jay Street, Brooklyn, 11201) currently scheduled the first Saturday of each month from 9:30 - 11am.
 Please note that this is a "pop-up" meeting: the complete Lending Library will not be present, and members will not be able to borrow carriers, but we look forward to helping you with any carrier you already own, and will also have a small selection of carriers to try out at the meeting.
 (If there is anything in particular you want to make sure is available, let us know!)
 Next Meeting August 5th, 9:30 - 11am.
 PLEASE NOTE THE MEETING PREVIOUSLY SCHEDULED FOR JULY 1st HAS BEEN RESCHEDULED TO SATURDAY JULY 8th BECAUSE OF THE JULY 4th HOLIDAY

 Harlem - Meetings at Kalahari Condominiums (40 West 116th Avenue, New York, 10026).
 Meetings are generally the second or third Sunday of the month, 3:30-5pm.
 Next Meetings: Sunday, September 10 3:30-5pm.

 Upper East Side - Please note the location change for July and August while our regular meeting location is under construction.
 Meetings during these months will be held at 1453 Lexington Avenue, 1st floor (between 94th and 95th Street) - Generally every third Wednesday of the month from 10-11:30am.
 Please not there are a few steps up to the entrance and meetings are held in a room to the left as you enter.
-Next meetings: Wednesdays, June 21st, July 19th and August 16th, from 10-11:30am.
+Next meetings: Wednesdays, July 19th and August 16th, from 10-11:30am.

 Woodside - Meetings at the Woodside Branch of the Queens Library (54-22 Skillman Avenue).
 Generally the second Friday each month 10am - 12pm.
 Next meetings: Fridays, September 8th and October 13th, 10am - 12pm.